 A number of templates are provided for photometric zero point and atmospheric extinction measurements.
-Usually, these will be used by Observatory staff executing the calibration plan [RD2]; these OBs need not be specified as part of a science programme.
+Usually, these will be used by Observatory staff executing the calibration plan [RD2], see Sect.
+4.1.
+These OBs need not be specified as part of a science programme.